Energy-Saving-Trust/Design-System/components/checkbox-radio.md

 ---
-title: Checkbox & Radio
+title: Checkboxes & radios
-layout: content
+layout: documentation-page
 section: components
 ---

-# Checkbox & Radio

-Checkbox & Radio documentation goes here.
+The Checkbox component allows users to select one or more options from a list.
+A Radio button is used when the user can select only one option from several choices.

-**When to use checkboxes**
+### When to use checkboxes

-- When you have multiple items in a list you need the user to select.
+- When you need the user to select multiple items from a list.
-- For opt-ins when you need the user to certify their agreement with a statement.
+- For opt-ins, when the user needs to certify their agreement with a statement.

-**When to use radios**
+### When to use radio buttons

-- When the user is restricted to choosing a single answer
+- When the user is restricted to selecting a single option.

-**When not to use radios**
+### When not to use radio buttons

-- If the list is longer than ten items use the Select component or a dropdown menu instead of radio buttons
+- If the list contains more than ten items, use a Select component or dropdown menu instead of radio buttons.

-## Checkbox example:
+## Checkboxes

 {% capture code_render %}
 <fieldset>